GerritCodeReview/plugins_messageoftheday/src/main/resources/Documentation/config.md

 :	Start date:time for the current message of the day.
 The message will be
 	displayed starting from and including that date:time.
 The message will not be displayed before that date:time.
 This field is optional.
-	The format of this field is `yyyyMMdd:HHmm`.
+	The format of this field is `yyyyMMdd:HHmm`, Gerrit server's timezone is assumed.

 message.expiresAt
 :	Expiration date:time for the current message of the day.
 The message will be
 	displayed up to and including that date:time.
 The message will not be displayed any more after that date:time.
 This field is required.
 If not set, the message will not be displayed.
-	The format of this field is `yyyyMMdd:HHmm`.
+	The format of this field is `yyyyMMdd:HHmm`, Gerrit server's timezone is assumed.

 ## `gerrit.config`
 For file based configuration: